VictoriaFelice/weather-comparison/README.md

 > python -m pip install requests
 2. Add your API key to keys.py.
 To get your API key, go to https://.org.
 It is FREE, but you need to register.
 3. Run main.py file.
-Enter cities in the following format, i.e., Paris,FR [City,2-letter Country Code]
+Enter cities in the following format, i.e.,
+   - Paris,FR
-   Louisville,KY,US [City,2-letter State Code,US] -> for US locations
+   - Louisville,KY,US -> for US locations

 ### File Descriptions
 1. main.py.
 Main file that you need to run.